-CICAD notes that Grenada has not designed, implemented, or updated national policies or programs to prevent and decrease illicit cultivation, production, or manufacture of drugs.
+CICAD notes that Guyana has not designed, implemented, or updated national policies and programs to prevent and decrease illicit cultivation, production, and manufacture of drugs.
 Furthermore, CICAD observes that the country does not direct budgetary allocations towards financing counternarcotics programs.
-CICAD also notes that Grenada does not take into account licit traditional uses when designing and implementing policies and programs to reduce the illicit supply of drugs nor does it include environmental protection measures in these policies and programs.
-Additionally, CICAD observes that the country has not established mechanisms for interinstitutional cooperation between public and private institutions to provide a comprehensive response to the illicit production of drugs.
-CICAD also notes that Grenada does not support the development of supply reduction programs with drug-related crime prevention initiatives that address social and economic risk factors.
+Moreover, CICAD notes that Guyana does not take into account licit traditional uses when designing and implementing policies and programs to reduce the illicit supply of drugs nor does it include environmental protection measures in these policies and programs.
+CICAD also observes that the country has not established mechanisms for interinstitutional cooperation between public and private institutions to provide a comprehensive response to the illicit production of drugs.
+CICAD further notes that Guyana does not support the development of supply reduction programs with drug-related crime prevention initiatives that address social and economic risk factors.